Demonstrating Code-compliant Energy Storage Systems and Their Capabilities for Grid Harmonization

 Project Innovation

-This project will install and connect energy storage units to existing solar panels at a minimum of 15 new construction single-family homes in three different California climate zones.
-The recipient will test and evaluate the control and operation of the systems to capture the best operational practices of the systems for the residents and the grid.
-The recipient will also provide insight into any future changes to Title 24 building code to help realize these values.
+This project will install and connect energy storage units to existing solar panels at a minimum of 15 Title 24 compliant single-family homes in three different California climate zones.
+The project will test and evaluate the control and operation of the systems to capture the best operational practices of the systems for the residents and the grid.
+The project will also provide insight that will help inform any future changes to Title 24 building code to help realize these values.

 Project Goals

-Analyze different compliance pathways, with & without energy storage, to achieve Title 24 energy & efficiency requirements
+Analyze different compliance pathways with and without energy storage to achieve T24 energy and efficiency requirements

 Quantify impact coordinated operation of localized energy storage can provide to mitigate demand surges & benefit the grid